 Humorously referred to as “crotch rockets”, comfort is not exactly their selling point, especially for beginners learning how to ride.
-Sport bikes are meant for more aggressive riding, and the body positioning takes time to get comfortable on.
+Street motorcycles are meant for more aggressive riding, and the body positioning takes time to get comfortable on.
 If you’re set on getting a sports bike as your first motorcycle, shoot for one with an engine less than 500cc (cubic centimeters) until you’ve mastered the handling and speed of this type of bike.

 Cruisers are widely regarded as the best motorcycle type for beginners, since they’re built more for comfort than for speed.
 These bikes have larger engines with more “user-friendly” control.
 They also allow more room for error and forgiveness as far as rookie mistakes go.

 Cruisers have steering and handling that’s friendlier to the novice rider than other motorcycle types on this list.
 Shorter riders will appreciate the lower seat height for a relaxed position and easier control.
 These bikes lean toward a classic look and aren’t intended for higher speeds.
 If you have a need for speed and a thirst for racing, a sports bike may be more to your liking.
 However, if commuting and touring are your thing, cruisers are ideal.
 Speaking of touring …